department-of-veterans-affairs/lighthouse-charon/README.md

 ## Under the hood

-The Vistalink isolates the details of interacting with VistA to just a couple of classes.
+The Charon API isolates the details of interacting with VistA to just a couple of classes.
 This approach allows for easier testing and a separation of concerns.

 ![class](src/plantuml/vl-classes.png)

 ### Configuration

-Configuration is managed per environment and deployed with the Vistalink API.
-You may inspect the configuration using by invoking `GET ${vistalink-url}/rpc/connections`
+Configuration is managed per environment and deployed with the Charon API.
+You may inspect the configuration using by invoking `GET ${charon-url}/rpc/connections`

 ```
 {